drug-design/course/docs/chapters/adme-case-studies.md

 #### Thalidomide

-An example of a drug withdrawn because of teratogenesis is Thalidomide (withdrawn prior to the period covered by this review) and the mechanism is still not fully defined.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/thalidomide-ed6f23cb'><i class='fa fa-play' aria-hidden='true'></i></button>An example of a drug withdrawn because of teratogenesis is Thalidomide (withdrawn prior to the period covered by this review) and the mechanism is still not fully defined.
 During the 25 year period a number of drugs received marketing authorisations which were teratogenic in animals.
 Such drugs receive labelling outlining the risk of administration to females.

 ![](https://media.drugdesign.org/course/adme-case-studies/smith2_thalidomide.png){: loading=lazy }